realmorg/realm/apps/web/src/pages/docs/learn/http-request.md

   <http-req-example></http-req-example>
 </realm-demo>

 Wait, we have element's state with type `html` here?
-Yes, I'm inspired by <anchor-link href="https://htmx.org" target="_blank">HTMX</anchor-link>, anyway...
+Yes, we're inspired by <anchor-link href="https://htmx.org" target="_blank">HTMX</anchor-link>, anyway...

 As you can see there's `<request-ok>` and `<request-fail>` tag inside `<http-request>` tag.
 These tags are called **response handler**.
 You can use it to handle the response from the server.
 The response handler is a child tag of `<http-request>` tag, and it's only available inside `<http-request>` tag.